What Does Bread Symbolize in the Bible?

 Acts 2:42, 46 tells us the early church devoted themselves to “the breaking of bread”—communion wasn’t occasional, it was constant.

 For 2,000 years, Christians have broken bread together, proclaiming “Christ’s body was broken for us.”
 It’s the physical symbol connecting us to Jesus’ sacrifice and to each other.
+Every time believers share communion, they remember Christ’s death, celebrate His resurrection, and proclaim their dependence on Him as the Bread of Life.

 Key Takeaways: